moding-il/bizdoc.core/README.md

 A BizDoc form front-end is an Angular component.

-To create an Angular component run the following from command-line in ./ClientApp folder:
+To create an Angular component, run the following from command-line in project ./ClientApp:

 > ng g c myForm